wdanilo/luna-rfcs/text/0000-luna-build.md

   not execute any build or install steps.

-If executed from within a project, these commands operate on the project's local view of the package database.
+If executed from within a project, these commands operate on the project's local view of the global package database.
+As an example, if you `luna install foo` within a project, it will be downloaded (and possibly built) into the global database, and then symlinked into the local project.

 ### The Global Package Database
 The Luna install maintains a global package database that keeps versioned copies